FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/raised-bed.md

 Clamp the **long wall(s)** to the posts along a long side of the bed.
 The ends of the long wall(s) should be flush with the outer face of the short walls.
 If you are building an (XL) bed, the two long walls must meet at the middle of the middle post.

-Drill two holes per wall-post attachment point.
+Drill and counterbore two holes per wall-post attachment point.
 The upper holes should be positioned 80mm from the top edge of the long wall(s).
 The lower holes should be positioned 80mm from the bottom edge of the long wall(s).

-All holes should be center-aligned on the post except for where the two long walls meet: these holes should be positioned 17.5mm from the ends of the long walls to best share the common post.
+All holes should be center-aligned on the posts except for where the two long walls meet: these holes should be positioned 17.5mm from the ends of the long walls to best share the common post.

 {% include gallery.html images="
 ![position the long walls for genesis](_images/fixed_raised_bed_position_long_walls.png)